Kagebounshin/game-rating-site/README.md

 - Profile
     - When you are a newly registred member of the site, you'll can visit you profile page and start adding your games.
 At the top of the page is a [header-text](static/img/img-readme/profile01.png) where the users name is displayed.
 If you haven't added any games to you backlog or finished lists, or done any reviews yet.
 The page will look like [this](static/img/img-readme/profile02.png).
-    - If you add a game to your backlog, by pressing the button wich says ["Add To Backlog"](static/img/img-readme/profile03.png).
+    - When adding a game to your backlog, press the button wich says ["Add To Backlog"](static/img/img-readme/profile03.png).
+And you will end up at the [Add to Backlog](static/img/img-readme/profile09.png) page.
+Add one game at a time, when your done adding a game, click the "Add To Backlog" button, a [message](static/img/img-readme/profile10.png) is displayed saying the adding process was successful.
+Keep adding games or click the "Check your backlog" [link](static/img/img-readme/profile11.png) wich takes you back to your profile page.
 Your [backlog](static/img/img-readme/profile04.png) will appear with the game(s) you have added.
-If you click on the game [title](static/img/img-readme/profile05.png) in your backlog, you can edit your game if you for example made a typo.
-By clicking on the ["X"](static/img/img-readme/profile06.png) icon to the right of your games, you delete that game.
-And when you click on the ["check"](static/img/img-readme/profile07.png) icon, it means that you have finshed that game, and the game gets sent over to the [finshed](static/img/img-readme/profile08.png) list.
+    - If you click on a game [title](static/img/img-readme/profile05.png) in your backlog, you can [edit](static/img/img-readme/profile12.png) your game if you for example made a typo.
+When you are done editing press the edit button a [message](static/img/img-readme/profile12.png) is displayed saying that the editing process was successful.
+If You dont want to edit, click the cancel button an you will be sent back to your profile page.
+    - By clicking on the ["X"](static/img/img-readme/profile06.png) icon to the right of your games, you delete that game.
+    - When you click on the ["check"](static/img/img-readme/profile07.png) icon, it means that you have finshed that game, and the game gets sent over to the [finshed](static/img/img-readme/profile08.png) list.
+    - By clicking a game title in the finshed list, you can make a [review](static/img/img-readme/profile14.png) of that game.
+The Review title is set to the game [title](static/img/img-readme/profile15.png), then you have some fields to fill, first is the [capturing text](), then you can choose between abunch of [genres]() from a dropdown list.
+Next up choose what [platform]() you can play the game on.
+More the one platform?
+Choose "Multiplatform".
+Then the [developer]() field, [duration]() field.
+After all this it's time to put your thoughts of the game into words at the [review]() field.
+Made a basic [rating] system, you choose between 1-5 in a dropdown menu, where 1 is bad and 5 is awesome.
+    To make your review complete, you can add a [images]() to it.
+    The click the ["Add Review"]() button, and the review is done.
+    Not happy with the review for some reason, or just not in the mood, click the ["Cancel"]() button, and your back at your profile page in no time.

 - Sign Up

 - Sign In

-- Add to Backlog

 - Footer